-This guide points to primary sources showing consumer prices and wages for each decade back to the 1700s.
-Whenever possible, we point to retail price averages as reported in government publications.
-When those are not available, we point to prices appearing in sources published at the time, such as commercial trade catalogs, travel guides and newspapers.
-Because costs can only be understood within their historical context, we also point to primary sources showing average wages, salaries and earnings.
+This guide points to consumer prices and wages reported in primary sources for each decade back to the 1700s.
+Whenever possible, we refer to retail price and wage averages as reported in government publications.
+When those are not available, we use figures listed in other contemporary sources such as commercial catalogs, travel guides and newspapers.

 This site is based on freely available historic resources, mostly from the Federal Reserve Bank of St. Louis FRASER® digital library and the HathiTrust Digital Library.
-To understand how much a historic price or wage might be worth in today's dollars, we recommend the website MeasuringWorth.com.
+To understand the value of a historic price or wage in current dollars, we recommend the website MeasuringWorth.com.